elunna/nerfhack-changelog/README.md

 * Blood can be wiped off with a towel, or will wear off after enough activity.

 ### Traps
+* Polytraps disappear with 1 in 7 chance when a monster steps on one.
+* Invisibility from magic traps lasts a long time (2500-5000 turns), instead of permanently.

+* **Partially reverted commit 5c7c9d10a from 3.7.0** - Rejigger anti-magic traps.
+I thought the severity of the original change was actually fine, anti-magic traps were historically a joke in NetHack 3.4.3 so this makes them somewhat threatening.

+#### Falling rock traps
 * At higher levels, boulders can drop from falling rock traps.
 * Falling rock traps can result in stunning with sufficient damage (at least 6)
 * Falling rock traps can drop multiple rocks (or boulders).
-* Polytraps disappear with 1 in 7 chance when a monster steps on one.
+* You cannot fly over falling rock traps.
 * You can now #untrap falling rock traps, obtaining rocks (from nhfourk).
-* Invisibility from magic traps lasts a long time (2500-5000 turns), instead of permanently.
-A few new traps have been added:

-* **Partially reverted commit 5c7c9d10a from 3.7.0** - Rejigger anti-magic traps.
-I thought the severity of the original change was actually fine, anti-magic traps were historically a joke in NetHack 3.4.3 so this makes them somewhat threatening.

 #### Spear traps
-* Ported from EvilHack
+* A new floor trap ported from EvilHack
 * Spear traps only start appearing after level 5
 * Spear traps can be untrapped, potentially yielding a random spear type in the process.
 * Flying and levitation usually protect from being harmed by spear traps, however, there is still a 25% chance of being hit (by a abnormally long spear)